rob-bar/Validator/README.md

 		Debugger.log("Validator.hasErrors => "+Validator.hasErrors);

-This function accepts an object that can have multiple validation objects every validation objects (like above url for example) must have 2 explicit keys:
+This function accepts an object that can have multiple validation objects every validation object (like above url for example) must have 2 explicit keys:
-*(validator(Must be a validator function that returns true or false))* and *(onFail(this is a callback function that will be invoked when the validatior function returns false))* optionaly you can add in a *onSuccess* witch will be invoked when the validator returns true.
+*(validator(Must be a validator function that returns true or false))* and *(onFail(this is a callback function that will be invoked when the validatior function returns false))*, optionaly you can add in a *onSuccess* witch will be invoked when the validator returns true.

 **U can use the hasErrors flag to check if all the fields where valid:**